 Testing positive may lead to feelings of guilt.
 Some parents may feel guilty that they may have passed on a hereditary thrombophilia to their children, and therefore may prefer not to have testing since this would reveal the affected parent.
 Other relatives may not want testing because they would feel guilty if they did not have a hereditary thrombophilia, particularly if their relative has been negatively affected as a result of having a genetic predisposition (this is called survivor guilt).

-Concerns about insurance discrimination- There are federal laws to help protect people from health insurance and job discrimination.
-However, these laws have limitations, and it is possible that a person with hereditary thrombophilia may have to (a) pay higher life or disability insurance premiums, and/or (b) get denied life or disability insurance if they test positive.
+Testing may bring up concerns about insurance discrimination.
+There are federal laws to help protect people from health insurance and job discrimination.
+However, these laws have limitations, and it is possible that a person with hereditary thrombophilia may have to pay higher life or disability insurance premiums, and/or get denied life or disability insurance if they test positive.

-Individuals may be concern about labeling, infringement of privacy, and autonomy of children.
+Testing may raise concerns about labeling, infringement of privacy, and autonomy of children.
 There is some concern that testing children would lead to labeling.
 This could result in treating a child differently, due to concerns that he or she is at high-risk for illness.
 Making the choice to test a child who has never had a health problem may also raise concerns about privacy and autonomy.
 Testing a child may be an invasion of privacy and also interferes with autonomy, since the child is not able to make an independent decision about testing.